All hoops, no joy: NBA players describe a lonely and taxing regular season

 “It’s a constant need to fill the TV with entertainment,” Hill said.
 “It’s so forced.”

-Though limits have eased since the league drafted a 158-page health and safety protocol for teams and players, the early stretch of the season was defined by what was missing.
+Though limits have eased since the league drafted a 158-page health and safety memo for teams and players, the early stretch of the season was defined by what was missing.
 No fans in most arenas.
 No eating out except for the three restaurants in each city approved by the league.

 “No comment,” scoffed Detroit Pistons forward Jerami Grant on the NBA’s dining picks.
 “Not being able to go to dinner was the toughest thing this year.”
 It’s those dinners and similar outings, Grant said, that “bring everybody closer.”

 Especially on the road.
-Those trips are a team’s chance to gel — when a teammate becomes a brother.
+Those trips are a team’s chance to jell — when a teammate becomes a brother.
 This year, though, there was no space for guys to play cards on the plane, laugh over dinner in New York City (the city was closed down) or go bowling just to break away from the monotony of a five-game road trip.
-Instead, the Atlanta Hawks wore masks on charter bus rides while sitting next to roped-off empty seats.
+Instead, the Atlanta Hawks wore masks on charter bus rides while sitting next to roped-off seats.
 The Dallas Mavericks forfeited team dinners for Call of Duty games.

-“Some of the best bonding opportunities for teams is when you’re on the road,” said Dwight Powell, the union rep for the Mavericks.
+“Some of the best bonding opportunities for teams is when you’re on the road,” said Dwight Powell, the union representative for the Mavericks.
 “Those are great opportunities to speak off the record with one another, air things out, figure out strategy, and also just stay closer friendship-wise, which helps on the court.
 So our inability to do that definitely made things more difficult, and it definitely stunted our growth in developing those bonds.”

 Hill said he had a curfew for the first time since college.
-Though Atlanta was largely open for business — making his Whole Foods runs a little precarious — Hill still adhered to the league rules.
-Sometimes, he worried so much about being the guy who might bring covid into the ranks that he would text Hawks general manager Travis Schlenk for reminders of what he could and could not do on the road.
+Though Atlanta was largely open for business — making his Whole Foods runs a little precarious — Hill said he adhered to the league rules.
+Sometimes, he worried so much about being the guy who might bring the coronavirus into the ranks that he would text Hawks General Manager Travis Schlenk for reminders of what he could and could not do on the road.

 “You talk about playing a team sport, [but] at the beginning of the season, you’re telling teammates that they can’t be around each other,” Hill said.
 “You have to limit contact, you have to limit off-the-court situations.
 You have to be socially distanced from each other.
 You can’t do anything outside of the basketball court.
 You can’t do anything in anybody’s room.
 You couldn’t go down and sit at the same tables until you pass a test.
 Very frustrating.”